LauraGwilliams/word_synthesiser/README.md

 __Simple set of scripts to synthesise single words (or non-words) from a .txt file, and save them as .wav files__

+The underlying synthesiser is built into MacOS.
+A list of available voices is included in "available_macosx_voices.txt"; or, you can type `say -v '?'` in terminal for this information.

+The speech rate is in words per minute (wpm).
+Average speech rate is 200 wpm.

 _Example:_

 ```python